glouppe/info8002-large-scale-data-systems/lecture5.md

 .center[![](figures/lec5/ele.png)]

-.exercice[This abstraction can be implemented from an eventually perfect failure detector.
+.exercise[This abstraction can be implemented from an eventually perfect failure detector.
 How?]

 ???